-People that experience trauma not only suffer from mental health issues such as depression and anxiety, they may even have significant changes in their brain.
+People that experience trauma not only suffers from mental health issues such as depression and anxiety, they may even have significant effects of trauma on the brain.
 Victims of trauma, particularly those who develop PTSD may have their brain “rewired” in a sense due to their exposure to trauma.
 Childhood trauma can even impact the developing brain and cause variations in the volume and function of the brain.

-Researchers are continuing to determine exactly how PTSD impacts the brain and even the impact of trauma that doesn’t result in PTSD.
+Researchers are continuing to determine exactly how PTSD impacts and even the effect of trauma on the brain that doesn’t result in PTSD.
 Understanding how trauma affects the brain may help create new treatment methods to help reduce and minimize some of the painful emotional symptoms associated with trauma.
 PTSD symptoms can be frightening and debilitating so gaining insight into how the brain functions differently may be useful in recovery.

 Tools like neuroimaging are used to create maps of the brain in order to study PTSD sufferers.
 These maps show areas of the brain that vary from normal non-trauma brain structure.
 Traumatic stress leads to significant changes in brain structure and function that cause the victim to continue experiencing stress.